ghi-electronics/Documentation/software/tinyclr/tutorials/pwm.md

 ## Musical Tones
 Musical notes have specific frequencies; C for example is about 261Hz.
 Plugging these numbers into an array and knowing the length of each tone is all that is needed to play some simple music.
 When playing notes by changing the frequency, keep the duty cycle set to 0.5.

-The following example is written for the SC20100S Dev board.
+The following example is written for the SC20100S Dev Board.

 ```csharp
 using GHIElectronics.TinyCLR.Devices.Pwm;